usdaud/algotradinglib.github.io/en/pedia/p/profit_taking_strategies.md

 ### 2. Trailing Stop Loss

 A trailing stop loss dynamically adjusts a stop loss order as the price moves in the trader’s favor.
 It provides the dual benefit of locking in profits while allowing room for further gains if the market continues to move in a favorable direction.
-Trailing stops can be set based on a fixed percentage, dollar amount, or an indicator like the Average True Range (ATR).
+Trailing stops can be set based on a fixed percentage, dollar amount, or an indicator like the [Average True Range](../a/average_true_range_(atr).md) (ATR).

 ### 3. Time-Based Exit